parthsaraswat/parthsaraswat.github.io/_posts/2020-08-27-writing-process.md

 And that's it!
 The post is done!
 If there are any illustrations or images, they go in now.
 Happy publishing!

 My process is probably too extensive and unnecessary, but I don't have a natural knack for writing and a set process helps.
 The entire process starts with a small idea to which I iteratively add context and structure until I end up with something I'm happy with.
 Please remember that writing is a highly subjective process -- what works for me may not work for you.
-Regardless, the idea of slowly building out a post in tiny increments (thank you, [iterative development!](https://searchsoftwarequality.techtarget.com/definition/iterative-development))
+Regardless, the idea of slowly building out a post in tiny increments (thank you, [iterative development!](https://searchsoftwarequality.techtarget.com/definition/iterative-development)) works really well for me.

 There is also a lot more to talk about: the tools I use, the 'story' aspect of writing, language use and the completely fascinating world of writing fiction.
 I want to talk about these but that is simply out of the scope of this post, so I'm planning on doing a **live discussion and Q&A on Discord** where we can all talk about these things.
 Here's how you can attend: